seohyun27/seohyun27/README.md

 ### Hi there!✨

 I'm Seohyun Kim.
 I am a student at **Yeungnam University** in Korea.
 I am currently learning📚 computer engineering.
 The programming languages I have learned✍🏻 so far are Python, C and C++.
+I am interested in AI and IoT.

+Getting in touch : canna7610@gmail.com

 <!--